-What are the dates and how long is the next STARS program?
+What are the dates of the STARS program?

 Who can apply?

 STARS is for academically-talented high school students.
 You must be currently in your sophomore or junior year.
 We do not take seniors who are graduating prior to the summer program.

 When is the deadline for submitting an application package?